lbl-camera/tomocam/README.md

-Model Based Iterative Reconstruction (MBIR) of synchrotron tomography data using NUFFT on GPUs.
+tomoCAM: Model Based Iterative Reconstruction (MBIR) of synchrotron tomography data using NUFFT on GPUs.

 **Dependencies**
 ----------------